 Some famous metaphors include “Time is a thief,” “The world’s a stage” from Shakespeare, and “Hope is the thing with feathers” from Emily Dickinson.

-How to convert a simile to a metaphor?
+How can you convert a simile to a metaphor?

 To convert a simile into a metaphor, simply remove the words “like” or “as.”
 For example, the simile “He is as brave as a lion” becomes the metaphor “He is a lion.”

-How to convert a metaphor to a simile?
+How can you convert a metaphor to a simile?

 To convert a metaphor to a simile, add “like” or “as” to the comparison.
 For example, “Her eyes were stars” becomes “Her eyes were like stars.”